 These founders tell us about the books that influenced their way of thinking about life and work.

 Good ideas don't exist in a vacuum.
-Getting a chance to learn about other people's lives and points of view, whether from a novel or autobiography, can help people, including entrepreneurs, change their perspective and lead to unexpected opportunities.
-Everything from being inspired to launch a startup to pivoting a business model and altering how to approach life can come from reading books.
+Getting a chance to learn about other people's lives and points of view, whether from a novel or autobiography, can help people, including entrepreneurs, change their perspective and also lead to unexpected opportunities.
+Books can inspire someone to launch a startup, pivot to a new business model or even alter a life approach.

-Check out the books and authors these entrepreneurs say truly made them change the way they think about the world.
+Check out the books that, according to 30 entrepreneurs, could change the way you think about the world.

 Name: Gavin Armstrong